porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 ## Fullscreen on mobile

-The Modal supports a `full-screen` property.
+The Modal supports a `fullscreen` property.
 It should only be used on mobile / small breakpoints.

-<Playground :markup="fullScreen"></Playground>
+<Playground :markup="fullscreen"></Playground>

 Of course, any combination of the available options is possible.